pobocks/SubjectBrowse/README.md

-Subject Browse (plugin for Omeka)
+Reference (plugin for Omeka)
 =================================

-[Subject Browse] is a plugin for [Omeka] that allows to serve an alphabetized page of links to searches for all subjects of all items of an Omeka instance, or an expandable hierarchical list of all subjects.
+[Reference] is a plugin for [Omeka] that allows to serve an alphabetized page of links to searches for all subjects of all items of an Omeka instance, or an expandable hierarchical list of all subjects.
 These pages can be displayed in any page via a helper.

-It is available for Omeka 1.5 ([Subject Browse (1.x)]) and for Omeka 2 ([Subject Browse (2.x)]).
+It is available for Omeka 1.5 ([SubjectBrowse (1.x)]) and for Omeka 2 ([Reference (2.x)]).

 Installation
 ------------

-Uncompress files and rename plugin folder "SubjectBrowse".
+Uncompress files and rename plugin folder "Reference".

 Then install it like any other Omeka plugin and follow the config instructions.